tanvir-ahmed-m4/com0com/ReadMe.txt

    com0com ports as "real" com ports.
 It does not see a com0com port even though I have changed it's name to COMx.
 Is there a com0com settings that will make the port appear to be a "real" com port?
-A. No, there is not, but you can "deceive" the application this way:

-   1. With the "Add/Remove Hardware" wizard install new standard serial port.
-      You don't need a real serial hardware to do it.
-Select non conflicted IO/IRQ resources.
-   2. With the "Device Manager" disable the newly created port (let it be COM4).
+A. Yes, it is.
+You should put the port to the Ports class, for example:

-   3. Launch the Setup Command Prompt shortcut.
+   1. Launch the Setup Command Prompt shortcut.
-   4. Install the pair of ports, were one of them has name COM4, for example:
+   2. Install the pair of ports, were one of them has name COM#, for example:

-      command> install PortName=COM4 -
+      command> install PortName=COM# -

-      Ignore a warning about the COM4 is "in use" (press Continue).

 Q. Is it possible to configure the com0com to randomly corrupt the data?
 It would be nice to have this feature so that we can test our application